myl7/mylmoe/posts/privacy-policy-of-us.md

 ---
 title: Privacy policy
 createdDate: 2022-08-25
-updatedDate: 2022-08-25
+updatedDate: 2022-08-28
 abstract:
 categories: misc
 ---

 We/I, myl7 \<myl@myl.moe\> (https://myl.moe), as the site owner and administrator of [myl.moe](https://myl.moe), delare that:

-We value your privacy.
-No personal information is collected by us.
+We value your privacy. **NO** personal information is collected by us.
-However, some functionality of the website is powered by third-party services that may collect personal information.
-All of them are:
+However, some functionality of the website is powered by third-party services that may collect personal information. **ALL** of them are:

 - The website is hosted on [Vercel](https://vercel.com/)
 - The searching function is powered by [Google Search](https://www.google.com/)